thynaptic/technical_documents/README.md

-# Thynaptic Research: Zenodo Publication Repository
+# Thynaptic Research: Publication Repository

 ---

 ## Overview

-This repository structures all Thynaptic Research publications for archival and distribution through Zenodo.
+This repository structures all Thynaptic Research publications.
 We organize research outputs by category: technical reports, benchmark evaluations, architectural whitepapers, and supporting diagrams.
 All publications follow Thynaptic Research House Style Guide and maintain consistency in metadata, formatting, and citation standards.

 ---